-where we sum over all colorings of $P$ on both sides, with the indicated added restriction on the colors of $x$ and $y$. \end{lem} \begin{proof} Expressing the statement as an identity on diagrams, we have
+where we sum over all colorings of $P$ on both sides, with the indicated added restrictions on the colors of $x$ and $y$. \end{lem} \begin{proof} Expressing the statement as an identity of diagrams, we have